 Disturbing arbitrary thoughts become unimportant, move on and the dream world opens its gates.
-More and more aspects of the daydream unfold in the imagination while other thoughts fade into the background.
-Each trainer has developed its own recommendations and methods here, which are adapted to the personality of the individual.
+More and more aspects of the daydream unfold in the imagination, while other thoughts fade into the background.
+Each trainer has developed recommendations and methods here, which are adapted to the personality of the individual.

 One possibility: When you have emptied your thoughts to a large extent, imagine that you are spinning in your body.
-Do this in all directions and until the space around you becomes blurred.
-With time this will happen faster and faster.
+Do this in all directions and until the surrounding space becomes blurred.
+With time, this will happen faster and faster.
 Now you are ready for your daydream.

 Let your thoughts be free.
 Have a good trip!